-The English Setter temperament must make her one special dog.
-After all, how many dogs have a beer company named after them (English Setter Brewing Company)?
+The English Setter is somewhat of a celebrity, after all, how many dogs have a beer company named after them (English Setter Brewing Company)?

 Some of the most notable things about this dog are how much she loves people, and how crazy-good her memory is.
 If you’ve ever wondered if a shelter dog remembers the life she had before she was adopted, this is a dog that undoubtedly would.

 There are several traits that make up the English Setter temperament.
 In fact, English Setter traits are among the most numerous for any dog breed.

 While some dogs have an unyielding desire to please their masters, the English Setter does not.

 In fact, she would much rather manipulate you if she knows it can be to her own benefit.

 English Setters are show-offs who are eager to show you their skills either while hunting in the field or playing at home.

 Between her energetic nature and her inherent love for people, the English Setter is always up for a good play session.